Online Colleges for Liberal Arts and Humanities

 Unfortunately, I did not receive the guidance nor the encouragement to pursue my passion.
 However, I always finish what I start.
 I did graduate with a "C" average.
 I now want to share my passion and give the guidance and encouragement to future college graduates.
 This is the reason I want to earn my Bachelor of Arts in English.
 After many years of working jobs that were not fulfilling and many hospitalizations because of the resulting stress, I made a decision to pursue a career in which I could make a difference.
 I also wanted to pursue a field that I would enjoy.

 I truly believe in the saying that if one does something he or she enjoys, he or she will never work a day.
 I have been stable for the past three years.
 I have gained strength, perseverance, and insight during this time.
 As a college English instructor, my wish will come true.
 I always knew that I had the ability to not only pass a course but I also have the ability to achieve excellence.
-University of Phoenix Online has given me the opportunity to prove my ability.
+Online classes have given me the opportunity to prove my ability.
 Although the curriculum is convenient, it is by no means a curriculum to take for granted.
 One has to be dedicated, disciplined, and organized.
 Most important, one has to allocate the time to do the work.

 -LaShea (New Jersey)